rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

    This is not at all how sub-classes in JavaScript behave, so it is extremely surprising.

-   That situation can be avoided with this trait RFC (at the cost of potential monomorphization bloat if the user isn't careful):
+   On the other hand, traits work correctly even with overridden methods (at the cost of potential monomorphization bloat if the user isn't careful):

    ```rust
    fn my_fn<A: IFoo>(x: &A) -> bool { x.some_method() }